 b) The speed of the main shaft and the reading of energy meter or dynamometer.

 10.3.1 At the end of the 20 minutes feeding, run the expeller for some time so that practically no more material already fed comes out.
 The oil cake coming out of the expeller should be fed once again for extraction of remaining oil.
-At the end of the test collect and weigh the oil and oil cake respectively.
+At the end of the test collect and weigh the oil and oil cake, respectively.
 The mass of the sample collected should be added.

-10.3.2 The test given at 10.3.1 shall be repeated for minimum of 2 times at 1CO and 110 percent of the capacity declared by the manufacturer.
+10.3.2 The test given at 10.3.1 shall be repeated for minimum of 2 times at 100 and 110 percent of the capacity declared by the manufacturer.